ramsabarishoa/Deep-Learning-lab-projects/README.md

 5. Metrics to evaluate the model
 6. Other experimental results and logs are attached here

+The tune.py file can be executed separately to configure and analyze the hyper-parameter tuning.
+Please make sure to enter the correct dataset directory path.

 # Results

 The test accuracy obtained so far is 75.72%